slangenbach/notes/docker_kubernetes.md

 - Options for networking include *bridge* (default, private network on host machine), *host* (no isolation), *overlay* (for distributed systems) and *none*
 - Note that containers can only be reached via hostnames when using user-defined networks

+### Security

+- Use non-root users to run containers and restrict Linux capabilities via the `--cap-drop <CAPABILITY>` flag

 ### Compose

 - We can read environment variables from env files via the `env_file` option